siropkin/mevn_crm/README.md

 Example of a fullstack app using MongoDB, Express, Vue.js 2, Node.js (MEVN) and Swagger.

-Ready to deploy on Heroku

 You will need to edit the MongoDB connection string in server/app.js to your own.

+Ready to deploy on Heroku.

 Demo: https://mevn-crm.herokuapp.com/